 - Semester-long study stays as part of University of Konstanz exchange programmes at partner universities around the world (non-ERASMUS countries), open to all fields of study

-- Research stays to complete a thesis (bachelor’s, master’s, German Diplom and state examination), outside Germany, open to all fields of study
+- Research stays to complete a thesis (bachelor’s, master’s, German Diplom and state examination), outside Germany (non-ERASMUS countries), open to all fields of study

 - Internship stays abroad in non-ERASMUS countries, open to all fields of study

 The DAAD has a set funding amount for each country.
 Funding can only be provided if no travel warning has been issued by the German Federal Foreign Office for the respective country or region of the country.
 An exception to this are corona-related travel warnings, in the case of which funding of the physical stay is possible subject to compliance with certain special regulations.
 Scholarship recipients with a disability (at least 50%) can apply for additional funding.